dhrone/Raspdac-Display/README.md

    #
    # By default this script does nothing.
    /var/www/command/player_wdog.sh startup & > /dev/null 2>&1

    (sleep 20; python /home/pi/RaspDacDisplay.py) &
    exit 0
    ```

    * Additional instructions:
-     * RaspDacDisplay.py currently is hardcoded to place it's log file in /var/log/RaspDacDisplay.log.
+     * RaspDacDisplay.py uses the variable LOGFILE to determine where to place it's log file.
+The default is /var/log/RaspDacDisplay.log.
      * There are several adjusted variables at the beginning of RaspDacDisplay.py that you can modify for different behavior.
 These are...
-       * ARTIST_TIME - Sets the amount of time in seconds the artist's name will display before switching to the title
-       * TITLE_TIME - Sets the amount of time in seconds the title will display before switching to the artist's name
        * HESITATION_TIME - Titles or artists which are wider than the display width get scrolled.
 This variable sets how long the display should pause in seconds before the scrolling begins
+       * ANIMATION_SMOOTHING - Sets the speed the upper speed for display update.
+Values between .1 and .25 seem to work well.
        * TIMEZONE - Sets what timezone should be used when displaying the current system time.
 Possible values can be found in the /usr/share/zoneinfo directory.
 Examples...
         ```
         New York City.
 TIMEZONE="US/Eastern"
         San Francisco.
 TIMEZONE="US/Pacific"
         Paris.
 TIMEZONE = "Europe/Paris"
         ```
+      * PAGES System:
+        * There is now a more flexible system in place to configure what gets displayed on the screen.
+It uses a metaphor of a collection of pages that are displayed for each of the major modes of the system (stop, play, alert).
+A more complete description of how to modify and create pages is included in the "Page Format.txt" file.
+        * Note that ARTIST_TIME, and TITLE_TIME have been removed.
+This functionality is now captured in the PAGES system

-     * The program relies upon two python packages that are not installed by default on the Volumio 1.55 distribution.
-These are moment and python-mpd2.
+     * The program relies upon three python packages that are not installed by default on the Volumio 1.55 distribution.
+These are moment, pylms and python-mpd2.
 They are most easily installed using the Python Package Manager (PIP).
 If you do not have pip installed you can add it using the following command.
       ```
       apt-get install python-setuptools && easy_install pip
       ```
      * With PIP installed you can install moment and python-mpd with the following commands.
       ```
       pip install moment
+      pip install pylms
       pip install python-mpd2
       ```

     ### Usage

    ./python RaspDacDisplay.py &

    Starts the RaspDacDisplay as a background process

 ### For Runeaudio
-These instructions assume you are using a newly created image of the Runeaudio distribution (V0.3-BETA) and that the Winstar OLED display has been wired to the Raspberry Pi 2 or Pi3 according to the instructions provided by Audiophonics at http://forum.audiophonics.fr/viewtopic.php?f=4&t=1492.
+These instructions assume you are using a newly created image of the Runeaudio distribution (V0.3-BETA) and that the Winstar OLED display has been wired to the Raspberry Pi 2 or Pi 3 according to the instructions provided by Audiophonics at http://forum.audiophonics.fr/viewtopic.php?f=4&t=1492.
 If you have wired the display to different pins, please make sure to adjust the GPIO pin assignments accordingly.
 Note: pin assignments for the V2 and V3 versions of the RaspDac are already encoded at the top of the Winstar_GraphicOLED.py file.

 There are several changes that need to be made to the Runeaudio distribution to get the RaspDac fully setup.
 These directions will provide a step-by-step walkthrough of those changes.
 Please note, they have only be tested on a Raspberry Pi 3 using the V0.3-BETA image with MD5 hash a072179a40613a5cbb277cc33d1ace9c.
 There are some idiosyncrasies with this image that need to be addressed which may not be required in future versions.